ColinRobbins/SCM-Validator/README.md

   Compare the SCM database with a list of names in a file called ```finance.txt```, and report for people in one and not the other (useful to check spelling errors, and correlation against other data sources
 * **-F**

   (Experimental) compare the SCM database with a file called ```facebook.txt``` which is a list of names of people in a closed Facebook group.
-Use to check people are removed from facebook when they leave the club.
+Used to check people are removed from facebook when they leave the club.
 Some uses have different names in Facebook - if so add ```Facebook: xxx``` to the notes field in their SCM entry, replacing *xxx* with the name in facebook
 * **-c**

-  Report on uses who have not confirmed the details, or whose details have not been confirmed in over 1 year.
+  Report on users who have not confirmed the details, or whose details have not been confirmed in over 1 year.
 * **-g**

   (Probably club specific) correlate people in groups and sessions.
 * **-s**

-  Report on people that have either never attended a session they are in, of have not attended for over 120 days.
+  Report on people that have either never attended a session they are in, or have not attended for over 120 days.
 * **-d**

   Report on DBS / Safeguarding about to expire.